code-423n4/2023-03-asymmetry-findings/data/RaymondFam-Q.md

 Consider adhering to the above guidelines for all contract instances entailed.

 ## Tokens accidentally sent to the contract cannot be recovered
-It is deemed unrecoverable if the tokens accidentally arrive at the contract addresses, which has happened to many popular projects.
+It is deemed unrecoverable if any of the ERC20 tokens accidentally arrive at the contract addresses, which has happened to many popular projects.
 Consider adding a recovery code to your critical contracts.

+## Atomic transaction to circumvent front-run initializers
+Consider having contract deployment and [`initialize()`](https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L48-L56) transacted atomically from the deployment script to avoid the front-runnable initializer from being hijacked by malicious actors.